ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 I wanted to abstract this totally from the user but it is not possible due to [let's encrypt rate limit](https://letsencrypt.org/docs/rate-limits/)
 - `wildcard` : run this mode if you want to run a multi room setup able to create more than 50 chatrooms per week (will use let's encrypt)
   - requires a fully qualified domain name e.g : example.com
+  - requires an interaction during the deployment
-  - requires that you add a TXT entry in your dns records to verify the wildcard certificate ( the playbook will give you the info while running )
+    - you will need to add a TXT entry in your dns records ( the playbook will give you this information while running )
 - `normal` : run this mode if you intend to create a single chatroom or less than 50 chatrooms per week (will use let's encrypt)
   - when used with multirooms:true
     - requires a fully qualified domain name e.g : example.com
+    - requires no interaction during deployment
   - when used with multirooms: false
     - you may be able to use a dynamic dns if it is in the [Mozilla Public Suffix List](https://github.com/publicsuffix/list/blob/master/public_suffix_list.dat) and let's encrypt support it
 - `pki` : run this mode if you don't have a fully qualified domain